 Local distillers want end to limit on customer sales

-Andrew Asher, co-founder & co-proprietor, of Winter Park Distilling Company, gives a tour of their Winter Park facilities, on Wednesday, December 21, 2016.
+A lawmaker in Sarasota has put in a bill that would allow Florida craft distillers to expanded to 250,000 gallons a year and loosen the regulations on where and how they can sell.
+Winter Park Distilling recently opened its new facility on Orange Ave.
 A lawmaker in Sarasota has put in a bill that would allow Florida craft distillers to expanded to 250,000 gallons a year and loosen the regulations on where and how they can sell.

 Add your comments below